-BTEC National Certificate in Performing Arts (Dance)
+BTEC Level 3 National Extended Certificate on Performing Arts (Dance)

 The course aims to develop students' knowledge of the development of dance, different dance genres, performance and technique skills, as well as choreographers' work both past and present.
 Students should be prepared to study in depth a variety of different dance works as well as performance opportunities.
 Students will develop their creative, analytical, evaluative, choreographic, technical, performance and expressive skills throughout this course.